endulum/groves-api/README.md

 - `username`: Required.
 There must exist a user in the database with the provided `username` who has moderator privileges over this community.

+> `GET /community/:communityNameOrId/wiki`

+Returns a `content` string consisting of the community's wiki text.

 > `PUT /community/:communityNameOrId/wiki` <sub>protected</sub>

 Edits the community wiki.
 The authenticated user must have moderator privileges over this community.

-- `wiki`: Required, but can be an empty string.
+- `content`: Required, but can be an empty string to "clear" the wiki.

 > `POST /community/:communityNameOrId/freeze` <sub>protected</sub>